AleDiBen/BFShift/README.md

 From 1 to chosen alphabet lenght minus one.

 ## Examples
-> Linux Version
+> Linux Version: encoding and decoding a message

-Encoding a message:
 ```
 python3 bfshift.py -a 1 -s 14 -e 'this is a message'
 HvwG wG o AsGGous